 However, this existing infrastructure needs maintenance and the country is already experiencing challenges with lack of focus on sustainable asset management.
 The schemes also require efficient and effective operations, for which specialised skills and capabilities at all levels are needed.
 Major challenges are experienced regarding the capabilities of water services authorities to effectively manage the schemes on a sustainable basis.
 This issue needs to be dealt with decisively through a review of the mandates and policies in relation to the management of water infrastructure, and available capacity.

-Work is also required in terms of rolling-out the establishment of appropriate institutions, such as regional water utilities, as the development of tourism, fisheries and other projects for economic and social development.
+Work is also required in terms of rolling out the establishment of appropriate institutions, such as regional water utilities, as well as to better leverage private sector support.
+Non-revenue water is also a challenge to be dealt with.